Why Do I Need Green Donation Consultants?

 *Assuming 40% tax bracket between Federal and State taxes.
 The net benefit to the owner is the Actual Cash Benefit minus the cost of deconstruction.

-As a general contractor, you are always looking for ways to increase your ability to gain valuable contracts.
+As a builder/contractor, you are always looking for ways to increase your ability to be awarded valuable contracts.
 The materials you are dumping in landfills are actually the solution to making your business more competitive!
-By choosing deconstruction, general contractors can earn LEED points and offer their clients substantial tax savings that could be the make-or-break between closing or losing a deal.
+By choosing deconstruction, builders/contractors can earn LEED points for the project and offer their clients a creative solution to receive substantial tax benefits that could be the make-or-break difference between closing or losing a deal.
 Eco-sustainability is becoming more and more a deciding factor for clients.
 Differentiate yourself by becoming an eco-conscious contractor, all while providing significant financial benefits to clients.

 What Is the Difference Between Residential and Commercial Deconstruction?

 The process between residential and commercial deconstruction is just about the same.
 There may be differences in the timeline of the deconstruction process itself, but the procedure is identical.
 The first step is to call Green Donation Consultants.
+Green Donation Consultants facilitates the whole deconstruction process for clients and associated parties.
 We can assist you in finding a qualified non-profit that will complete the deconstruction and arrange for the subsequent material donation.
 We then will use the information gathered by the non-profit to create an appraisal document that you can use to submit to the IRS for your tax benefit.
 It truly is that simple!

 What Is the Difference Between Real Estate Appraisals and Personal Property Appraisals?

 It is easy to confuse a real estate appraisal and personal property appraisal, especially in deconstruction, as they ascertain the value of aspects of a property.
 A real estate appraisal is a document that evaluates a complete building or property to present an overall value.
-Personal property appraisals in deconstruction break down the property into parts and provide value to each piece of the lumber, steel, furniture, and other items included within the property.
+Personal property appraisals in deconstruction break down the property into parts and provide value to each piece of the lumber, steel, furniture, and other items included within the target materials to be donated.
 Personal property appraisals in deconstruction are a dissection of everything used to create the building and its fair market value once taken apart.
-They can be extremely complex, hence why it is essential that you use an appraisal firm with extensive knowledge and experience.
+They can be extremely complex, hence why it is essential that you use an appraisal firm with extensive knowledge and experience in the deconstruction and personal property appraisal arena.

 How Do I Obtain My Tax Benefits?